-Air Force members identify with 53 recognised religions and members are served by the Air Force Chaplaincy Branch comprising chaplains from eight denominations.
+Air Force members identify with 53 recognised religions and members are served by the Air Force Chaplaincy Branch comprising chaplains from ten denominations.

 The Air Force uniform is one of the traditions of RAAF service, creating a sense of belonging and pride for Air Force members.
 Air Force uniform options include turbans for members of the Sikh faith; and Hijabs for members of the Muslim faith.

 No matter which uniform our Air Force members wear, they wear their uniform with pride, and inherit a proud tradition that was established by the generations before us.

 Air Force actively supports members of the LGBTI community through a range of measures.
 Air Force has worked hard to develop inclusive policies and entitlements that are not limited by member's gender, personal circumstances or sexual orientation.
 Air Force actively supports personnel attendance at conferences and GLBTI community events, and has developed a guide which provides practical advice and support for LGBTI members in Air Force.